tposney/midi-qol/README.md

 ## (In)Compatibilities? ##
 Any module that overloads item.roll is potentially incompatible.

-## Dynamic Effects using Active Effects (DAE).
+### Dynamic Effects using Active Effects (DAE).
 - Applicaiton of effects to targets requires DAE to be installed.
 - Setting special durations (like 1hit etc) require DAE to be installed.
 Setting midi-flags via active effects is much simpler with DAE installed.

-## Convenient Effects
+### Convenient Effects
-- Midi supports the application of Convenient Effects spell/item effects (configuration setting - Apply Convenient Effects) and matches those by name.
+Midi supports the application of Convenient Effects spell/item effects (configuration setting - Apply Convenient Effects) and matches those by name.
 For example, if you cast the spell Bless midi will see if there is a convenient effect "Bless" and apply it to any targets that were hit by the spell.

 If you have apply convenient effects set and use items from the DAE SRD/Midi SRD modules, **you will get a double up of the effect**.
 You need to choose how you want the item to behave, if using convenient effects, delete the DAE SRD effects.
 The double up problem is intentional, since you might wish to augment the Concenient Effect definition with your own extra effects on the item.

+There is an additional check box available on the item sheet, for items that have corresponding convenient effects.
+The check box reverses the apply convenient effects setting for that item.
+If you have "auto apply convenient effect" set to true, the check box will disable the auto applicaiton for that one item.
+Similarly, if you have "auto apply convenient effect" set to false, the check box will enable the auto applicaiton for that one item.

-## levels
+### levels
 - Midi-qol will use the levels wall collision detection for it's distance calculations/LOS calculations.

-## levelVolumeticTemplates
+### levelVolumeticTemplates
 - Midi-qol will use levels volumetric template target calculations if installed.

-## DF Quality of Life
+### DF Quality of Life
 - Midi-qol does NOT implement the RAW Dnd5e template coverage, it uses the Foundry template coverage.
 DF Quality of Life implements the correct dnd5e template coverage, so you can disable midis auto area of effect targeting and use DF Quality of Life instead, but you won't get on the fly targeting.

-- **Furnace (deprecated for Foundry 0.8.x - Use Advanced Macros).** If you intend to make use of any of the macro features in midi-qol you will need to install the Furnace module and enable advanced macros (which is the feature you need/should enable).
+### **Furnace (deprecated for Foundry 0.8.x - Use Advanced Macros).**
+If you intend to make use of any of the macro features in midi-qol you will need to install the Furnace module and enable advanced macros (which is the feature you need/should enable).

+### *Better Rolls.**
-- **Better Rolls.** If you are using Better Rolls (which is a great module), midi-qol takes over once the hit/damage card is placed by Better Rolls.
+If you are using Better Rolls (which is a great module), midi-qol takes over once the hit/damage card is placed by Better Rolls.
 This means that resource consumption, template placement, critical/fumble, and  advantage/disadvantage determination are **all** handled by Better Rolls before midi-qol kicks in.
 Midi-qol checks hits, saves, applies damage, and calls active effects.
 In particular, Better Rolls does not use any of the flags.midi-qol....

-- **Magic Items.** (Thanks to @simone for his help) Midi-qol is fully compatible with magic-items.
+### **Magic Items.** (Thanks to @simone for his help)
+Midi-qol is mostly compatible with magic-items.
 The only issue is that spell templates for spells in a magic item are not auto-placed on casting.
 Once placed everything works as expected.
 Spells/features that can be rolled will work.
-However, items that create changes by being present in the characters inventory won't behave as expected since they are actually held in the characters inventory, this includes transfer active effects.
+Items that create changes by being present in the characters inventory (i.e. passive/transfer effects) won't behave as expected since they are actually held in the characters inventory, this includes transfer active effects.
+Reaction processing won't recongise Magic Item spells.

+### **Mess.**
-- **Mess.** Midi-qol and Mess dnd5e effects are not compatible.
+ Midi-qol and Mess dnd5e effects are not compatible.
 Template effects and the other features of that excellent module should work.
 If you want Mess attack/damage cards don't use midi-qol.

+### **Cozy player.**
-- **Cozy player.** Minor-qol was not compatible with cozy-player, with targets being lost before attack/damage rolls were made.
+Minor-qol was not compatible with cozy-player, with targets being lost before attack/damage rolls were made.
 I have done only limited testing but it seems that there are no problems with cozy-player and midi-qol.

+### **Cautious GM.**
-- **Cautious GM.** Midi-qol breaks the blind chats by hidden GM feature of cautious GM.
+Midi-qol breaks the blind chats by hidden GM feature of cautious GM.

+### **Chat Portraits.**
-- **Chat Portraits.** If using Chat Portraits, the changes made by midi-qol to the token/actor name in chat cards are overwritten/lost.
+ If using Chat Portraits, the changes made by midi-qol to the token/actor name in chat cards are overwritten/lost.
 Choose which sort of highlighting you want - only one will work.
 Otherwise, all seems to work.

+### **Ez-Roller.**
-- **Ez-Roller.** The send to chat log feature of ez-roller will disable combo cards in midi-qol.
+The send to chat log feature of ez-roller will disable combo cards in midi-qol.

-- **Combat Utility Belt.** CUB concentrator and midi-qol concentration automation are incompatible.
+### **Combat Utility Belt.**
+CUB concentrator and midi-qol concentration automation are incompatible.
 Choose one or the other.
 If you want concentration to expire at the end of the spell you need to install times-up.

+### **Maestro.**
-- **Maestro.** Maestro looks for the attack roll chat card in the chat log to play its critical/attack/fumble sounds.
+Maestro looks for the attack roll chat card in the chat log to play its critical/attack/fumble sounds.
 If you are using the merge card then the attack roll card is never created and Maestro can't play its sounds.
 You can use the midi-qol custom sounds instead.

-- **Dfreds Convenient Effects** If "Apply Convenient Effects" is enabled midi-qol will check convenient effects for an effect that matches the name of the item being rolled and apply the effect as if it was an active effect on the item.
-So casting the "Bless" spell will apply the convenient effect Bless to the targets.
-Requires auto appply active effects to be enabled.
+### **Item Macro.**

-- **Item Macro.**  You can create itemMacro macros with this module and call them from midi's onUse/DamageBonus macro fields by adding ItemMacro (case-sensitive) in the macro field.
+ You can create itemMacro macros with this module and call them from midi's onUse/DamageBonus macro fields by adding ItemMacro (case-sensitive) in the macro field.

 If you have installed itemmacro please make sure you disable the ItemMacro config settings:

   * "character sheet hook" else when you use the item the macro will get called bypassing midi-qol/dae completely and none of the arguments will get populated.